Astoria, Oregon: 20th and 21st centuries

 In addition to the replicated Fort Clatsop, another point of interest is the Astoria Column, a tower 125 ft high, built atop Coxcomb Hill above the town.
 Its inner circular staircase allows visitors to climb to see a panoramic view of the town, the surrounding lands, and the Columbia flowing into the Pacific.
 The tower was built in 1926.
-Financing was provided by the Great Northern Railway, seeking to encourage tourists, and Vincent Astor, a great-grandson of John Jacob Astor, in commemoration of the city's role in the family's business history and the region's early history.
+Financing was provided by the Great Northern Railway and Vincent Astor, a great-grandson of John Jacob Astor.

 Since 1998, artistically inclined fishermen and women from Alaska and the Pacific Northwest have traveled to Astoria for the Fisher Poets Gathering, where poets and singers tell their tales to honor the fishing industry and lifestyle.

 Another popular annual event is the Dark Arts Festival, which features music, art, dance, and demonstrations of craft such as blacksmithing and glassblowing, in combination with offerings of a large array of dark craft brews.
 Dark Arts Festival began as a small gathering at a community arts space.
 Now Fort George Brewery hosts the event, which draws hundreds of visitors and tour buses from Seattle.

 Astoria is the western terminus of the TransAmerica Bicycle Trail, a 4250 mi coast-to-coast bicycle touring route created in 1976 by the Adventure Cycling Association.

-At least two United States Coast Guard cutters: the David Duren and Elm, are homeported in Astoria.
+At least two United States Coast Guard cutters are homeported in Astoria, including fast response cutter David Duren and buoy tender Elm.